teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/12025-10-26--1900-PDT--GRAINBOOK-VISION-1235520-CARDS.md

 9. Self-referential README (contains own prompt)
 10. Grainorder calculator in README
 11. Build pipeline that reads README to generate structure
-12. Ketos utilities for automation
+12. Steel utilities for automation

 ### Phase 4: Full Deployment (This Quarter)
 13. All 1,235,520 graincard pages generated